Everything You Need To Know About Canada's Study Permits

 • Certificat d’Acceptation du Québec (CAQ) if you will be studying in Quebec.

-7. NBI Clearance: Required for applicants 18 years old or over.
+This is required for applicants 18 years old or over.

 IMPORTANT NOTE: If submitting an online application, scan and upload your Police Certificate.

-9. Background questionnaire: If you have answered “yes” to any of the background information questions on the application form, provide a completed and signed Schedule 1 form (Application for Temporary Resident Visa – IMM 5257B) and include it with your application.
+If you have answered “yes” to any of the background information questions on the application form, provide a completed and signed Schedule 1 form (Application for Temporary Resident Visa – IMM 5257B) and include it with your application.

 You may refer to the table below for the minimum amount of funds you are required to establish you possess for the application process.
 For example, an individual with 3 dependents (4-person household) will need to show they have at least CAN$38,346 for living expenses.
-All amounts listed below are applicable as of 1 January, 2024.

 Number of family members (including the applicant)